pauldev20/calendarsync/README.md

 > [!NOTE]
 > When adding calendars to the *calendars* list that don't exist, you will get a warning, but the sync will proceed.

+> [!NOTE]
+> If no or an invalid config is provided, a corresponding error occurs, but the sync will try to proceed.

 > [!CAUTION]
 > Calendar names in the *calendars* or *aggregate* list can't include ","